 Sharp tailoring for a sharp brain.
 A suit, tie, and shirt are classic job interview clothes.
 How to dress for a job interview will depend on the business, but most will be in a formal setting, and if you are unsure it is always better to be overdressed.
 Your suit should fit you well, be navy or charcoal grey, and be paired with a shirt and tie.
 For job interview outfits stick to safe options for your shirt and accessories – a white shirt will always look right and a novelty tie will always look wrong.

 Regardless if the job interview dress code is ‘casual’, it does not mean you can turn up wearing the same thing you wore to the footie on Saturday.
-We know shirt and tie might not scream ‘casual’, but there is little else conventional about this outfit.
-By choosing different weaves and clothes – a knitted tie, button-down chambray shirt, and merino blazer – all the elements are immediately dressed down.
-This works for job interview outfits because you look smart and sensible, but stylish and put-together (as long as you don’t wear trainers).
+We know a shirt might not scream ‘casual’, but there is little else conventional about this outfit.
+By choosing different patterns, weaves or fabrics – a spotted shirt, or chambray button-down, perhaps knitted merino blazer – all the elements are immediately dressed down.
+This works for job interview outfits because you look smart and sensible, but stylish and put-together.